 However, employers generally receive a credit of 5.4% for paying timely state unemployment taxes.
 This results in a reduced FUTA tax rate of 0.6%, which totals to $42 in annual FUTA tax amount for each employee.

 Gusto handles all FUTA payments and filings for our payroll customers.
 The IRS has rules for when FUTA payments are due:

 For 2022, employers in California, Connecticut, Illinois, and New York will be assessed a general FUTA credit reduction of 0.3% on wages paid to employees for work attributed to any of these states.
 The reduction will cause employers to pay an effective tax rate of 0.9%, or up to $63 for each employee when applied to the federal unemployment-taxable wage base of $7,000.

 Every year, some states are classified as credit reduction states.
 These states took a loan from the federal government to help pay their state unemployment insurance benefits.
-If the states are not on time in paying back that loan, the federal government reduces the FUTA credit given to employers.
+If the states are not on time in paying back that loan, the federal government reduces the FUTA credit (that 5.4% from above) given to employers.

 Employers in these states will owe a higher amount of tax that will be paid with the annual Federal Unemployment Form 940 in January.